Wopple/bookcase-rs/README.md

 ###### Experimental

-This channel is the wild west where all bets are off.
+This channel is the wild west where all bets are off and clown behavior is the norm.

 #### Format: `stable.beta.experimental`